Calvin Chan, MS

 Graduate Student Researcher

-Sene Polamalu is a first year Bioengineering PhD student in the Orthopaedic Robotics Laboratory and is supported by the Pitt STRIVE Program.
+Sene Polamalu is a second year Bioengineering PhD student in the Orthopaedic Robotics Laboratory and is supported by the Pitt STRIVE Program.
 Sene graduated from Millersville University with a Bachelor’s of Science in Applied Mathematics.

 Kanto Nagai, MD, PhD

 Kanto Nagai is an orthopedic surgeon specializing in knee surgery, arthroscopy, and sports medicine.
 He obtained his medical doctorate from Kobe University, Hyogo, Japan (2007).
 He has a four-year research background, mainly focused on

 knee biomechanics and chondrocyte biology, as a graduate student at Kobe University Graduate School of Medicine, Japan (2012-2016).
 Currently, his research project focuses on knee biomechanics using the Robotic system and electromagnetic

 Tomoyuki is an orthopaedic surgery research fellow from Sapporo, Japan.
 He is very much interested in biomechanical research including robotic research especially in the patella-femoral joint and repair.

 Robert Tisherman, MD

 Robert Tisherman is a second year Orthopaedic Surgery Resident at UPMC.
 He is undergoing a year of research in the ORL as part of the Clinician Scientist Research Track.
 Robert graduated from Carnegie Mellon University with a Bachelor

 of Science in Material Science & Engineering and Biomedical Engineering.
 He earned his medical degree from the University of Pittsburgh.
 Currently, his research focuses on robotic simulation of shoulder dislocation and evaluation of